Lagkouvardos/Cronos/README.md

 Next to ‘input_meta’ write the name of the file that contains individual sample information and the metadata of the samples.
 Next to ‘input_tree’ write the name of the phylogenetic tree constructed from the sequences.

-Chronos provides the opportunity to express the clusters that the samples form at a higher taxonomic resolution up to Domain.
+Cronos provides the opportunity to express the clusters that the samples form at a higher taxonomic resolution up to Domain.
 You can type next to ‘taxonomic_level’ a string denoted by ‘’ signs one of the following: Domain, Phylum, Class, Order or Family.
 Another option here is to type a number between 1 and 5 respectively.

-Output files and plots produced by Chronos are saved in 4 different directories (folders), within the output directory (folder).
+Output files and plots produced by Cronos are saved in 4 different directories (folders), within the output directory (folder).

 Finally, the last variable you need to specify is the times the splitting for train and test sets will be performed next to splitting_times.
 The final accuracy for the train and the test sets are calculated as an average of the splitting times.
 The optimal percentage for the splitting and overall performance time of the algorithm will also be determined by this number.
 The higher this number is, the more time it will take for Cronos to run.